ReDI-School/intermediate-java/oop-3-inheritance_nd_visibility/index.md

 ### Think of inheritance as an "is-a" relationship

-In Java, inheritance is an is-a relationship.
+- In Java, inheritance is an is-a relationship.
 That is, we use inheritance only if there exists an is-a relationship between two classes.
 For example,

-Laptop is a Prouct Car is a Vehicle Orange is a Fruit
+- Laptop is a Product, Car is a Vehicle, Orange is a Fruit.

 ## Why do we need it?